Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 pcifix
     Control PCI workarounds;
     0 = Disable all workarounds,
-    1 = Force the PCI latency of the Aureal card to 0xff, 2 = Force the Extend PCI#2 Internal Master for Efficient Handling of Dummy Requests on the VIA KT133 AGP Bridge, 3 = Force both settings,
+    1 = Force the woke PCI latency of the woke Aureal card to 0xff, 2 = Force the woke Extend PCI#2 Internal Master for Efficient Handling of Dummy Requests on the woke VIA KT133 AGP Bridge, 3 = Force both settings,
     255 = Autodetect what is required (default)